kookmin-sw/2019-cap1-2019_2/README.md

 ## 2. Abstract

 This project aims to develop a program that can correct the desired expression through image synthesis.
-By using completed program, anyone can get the corrected picture with the desired expression through selecting the picture you want to modify and the simple task of shooting according to the guide.
+By using completed program, anyone can get the edited picture with the desired expression through selecting the picture you want to modify and the simple task of shooting according to the guide.

 ## 3. 소개 영상